sentubiswas013/ReactJs/Java_Interview_Questions_simple-answer.md

 largeData = null;  // Help GC by removing reference
 ```

-# Java Interview Questions 111-120 - Spoken Answers

-## 111. What are best practices on garbage collection?
+### 111. What are best practices on garbage collection?

 Don't call System.gc() explicitly, let the JVM handle it automatically.
 Minimize object creation in loops, reuse objects when possible, and set large object references to null when done.
 Use appropriate data structures and avoid memory leaks by removing listeners and closing resources.
 Profile your application to understand memory usage patterns.